Some malls, retailers helping to give people with disabilities a more comfortable shopping experience

 Chief executive of Frasers Property Singapore Soon Su Lin said that its malls play a significant role in building and shaping communities as people from all walks of life meet and share experiences there, and it is important to embrace inclusivity.

-Frasers launched an Inclusion Champions Programme in May 2023 to train its mall employees and tenants in disability awareness to support those with different needs.
+Frasers Property launched an Inclusion Champions Programme in May 2023 to train its mall employees and tenants in disability awareness to support those with different needs.

 The training covers how to assist and interact with someone living with dementia, and simple ways to respond and engage with a person with autism.

 To date, about 120 employees and tenants across 10 of its malls have undergone the training.
-By the third quarter of 2024, it expects to see 30 brands, including Tim Ho Wan and Starbucks, to come on board the programme, Ms Soon said.
+By the third quarter of 2024, it expects to see 30 brands, including Tim Ho Wan and Starbucks, come on board the programme, Ms Soon said.

 Customer service supervisor Siti Suleiman at Causeway Point is one of those who attended the training in 2023.